xMartin/php-introduction/11_namespaces_and_autoloading.md

 }
 ```

-Namespaces are kind of like directories for your code and they usually directly map to actual file directories, like this `MyProject\Foo\Derp" class that lives inside the file `src/MyProject/Foo/Derp.php`.
+Namespaces are kind of like directories for your code and they usually directly map to actual file directories, like this `MyProject\Foo\Derp` class that lives inside the file `src/MyProject/Foo/Derp.php`.
 Even the syntax is similar, namespaces just use a `\` as a separator instead of `/`.

 Namespaces apply to the entire PHP file that contains the `namespace` declaration.
 All code in that file now is located in the `MyProject\Foo` namespace.

 Notice that there's no `src` namespace although we have a `src` directory.
 That's because the `src` directory contains the "global" namespace, the top level of all namespaces.
 Well, it doesn't yet, but Composer will fix that for us.
 For every project, we should have a `composer.json` file.
-Composer can help us creating it with `composer init`:
+Composer can help us create it with `composer init`:

 ```
 Package name (<vendor>/<name>) [lnwdr/my-project]: